Linoleic acid: Health effects

 Consumption of linoleic acid has been associated with lowering the risk of cardiovascular disease, diabetes and premature death.
 There is high-quality evidence that increased intake of linoleic acid decreases total blood cholesterol and low-density lipoprotein.
+Higher in vivo circulating and tissue levels of linoleic acid are associated with a lower risk of major cardiovascular events.
+Clinical trials have shown that increased linoleic acid intake does not increase markers of inflammation or oxidative stress.

 The American Heart Association advises people to replace saturated fat with linoleic acid to reduce CVD risk.